avblocks/avblocks-wiki/_sources/avblocks-for-cpp/getting-started-windows/create-cpp-command-line-tool-cmake.md

 ---
-title: Create a Command Line Tool using CMake
+title: Create a Command Line Tool using CMake on Windows
 metadata:
     description: This page describes the steps needed to configure CMake project for AVBlocks Command Line Tool on Windows
 taxonomy:
     category: docs
 ---

-# Create a Command Line Tool using CMake
+# Create a Command Line Tool using CMake on Windows

 This topic describes the steps needed to configure a CMake project for C++ Command Line Tool.
 These steps were tested on Windows 11, 23H2.
 Scripts are `PowerShell`.